actions/importer-labs/jenkins/readme.md

 1. Start a new Codespace.

-- Click the `Code` with button down arrow above repository on the repository's landing page.
+- Click the `Code` button on your repository's landing page.
-- Click the `Codespaces` tab
+- Click the `Codespaces` tab.
 - Click `Create codespaces on main` to create the codespace.
 - After the Codespace has initialized there will be a terminal present.